flongo/atpackager/doc/visitors.md

 ---
 A visitor is a kind of hook, which implements some specific methods.

 Visitors can be instantiated with a custom configuration, and then added to a packaging.
-Afterwards, the packaging will call the specific methods on all its visitors at different steps of its process.
+The packager will call the specific methods on all its visitors at different steps of its process.

 It implements the concept of _events_:

 * events names are equivalent to the implemented methods' names
-* adding a visitor is like registering to an event, with implemented methods indicating which events are subscribed
+* adding a visitor is like registering to a set of events, with implemented methods indicating the events the visitor wants to subscribe to
 * calling all visitors with a specific method is like emitting the corresponding event

 All visitors can potentially expect a configuration object.